SYLLABUS (Game Theory, Spring 2018)

 4. Two-sided markets (Gale/Shapley models) (Matchings.
 Stable marriage.
 Gale/Shapley models, deferred acceptance algorithm; male optimal - female optimal stable solutions; school choice and other applications, kidney exchange.)

-5. Elections and voting (Plurality, run-off, IRV, Borda count, Condorcet methods, approval voting.
+5. Elections and voting (Plurality, run-off, Instant run-off elections, Borda count, Condorcet methods, approval voting.
 Arrow's Theorem.)

-6. Bankruptcy (Proportionality, Maimonides gain and loss, the contest-garment rule and the talmudic method.)
+6. Bankruptcy (Proportionality, Maimonides gain and loss, the concede and divide rule and the talmudic method.)

 7. Apportionment (Hamilton's, Jefferson's, Webster's and Huntington-Hill's methods.
 House and population monotonicity.
 Balinski-Young Theorem.)